Ulysses (spacecraft)

 Ulysses (/juːˈlɪsiːz/ yoo-LISS-eez, /UKalsoˈjuːlɪsiːz/ YOO-liss-eez) was a robotic space probe whose primary mission was to orbit the Sun and study it at all latitudes.
 It was launched in 1990 and made three "fast latitude scans" of the Sun in 1994/1995, 2000/2001, and 2007/2008.
 In addition, the probe studied several comets.
 Ulysses was a joint venture of the European Space Agency (ESA) and the United States' National Aeronautics and Space Administration (NASA), under leadership of ESA with participation from Canada's National Research Council.
 The last day for mission operations on Ulysses was 30 June 2009.

 To study the Sun at all latitudes, the probe needed to change its orbital inclination and leave the plane of the Solar System.
 To change the orbital inclination of a spacecraft to about 80° requires a large change in heliocentric velocity, the energy to achieve which far exceeded the capabilities of any launch vehicle.
 To reach the desired orbit around the Sun, the mission's planners chose a gravity assist maneuver around Jupiter, but this Jupiter encounter meant that Ulysses could not be powered by solar cells.
-The probe was powered instead by a radioisotope thermoelectric generator (RTG).
+The probe was powered instead by a General-Purpose Heat Source Radioisotope Thermoelectric Generator (GPHS-RTG).

 The spacecraft was originally named Odysseus, because of its lengthy and indirect trajectory to study the solar poles.
 It was renamed Ulysses, the Latin translation of "Odysseus", at ESA's request in honor not only of Homer's mythological hero but also of Dante's character in the Inferno.
 Ulysses was originally scheduled for launch in May 1986 aboard the Space Shuttle Challenger on STS-61-F. Due to the 28 January 1986 loss of Challenger, the launch of Ulysses was delayed until 6 October 1990 aboard Discovery (mission STS-41).